skypointcloud/cdp/docs/docs/shopify.md

 ![Alt text](https://github.com/skypointcloud/platform/blob/master/docs/doc_snippets/purpose.jpg?raw=true)

-## Steps to Input data using Shopify Connector
+## Steps to Import data using Shopify Connector

 1. Navigate to the platform and go to Data.
 2. Create a new dataflow and attach a connector of the category Shopify and fill in all the credentials required.